Chewy Coffee Cookies

 If you want to make these cookies extra fancy with add-ins, go for it!
 Chocolate chips, hazelnuts, coconut, or toffee would all be excellent additions.
 However, you don’t want to go too crazy or it will affect the texture of the cookies.
 For larger add-ins, like chocolate chips or nuts, I would go with about 1 cup total.
 For smaller add-ins like coconut or toffee, start with 1/2 a cup and add more to taste.

-- Room temperature ingredients are key to making great cookies every time.
-Make sure to bring your unsalted butter and egg to room temp for at least 30 minutes before baking.
+- Room temperature ingredients are key to making evenly-mixed dough.
+Make sure to bring the unsalted butter and egg to room temp for at least 30 minutes before baking.

-- Scoop the cookie balls with about 1 1/2 Tablespoons of dough.
-I use a #60 cookie scoop, scoop out two balls of dough, roll them together, and bake.
+- Scoop the cookie balls with about 2 Tablespoons of dough.
+I use a #40 cookie scoop!
 This is my favorite cookie size for optimal spreading and chewiness.

 - Slightly underbake the cookies for the ultimate chew-factor.
 The edges should be lightly browned and the centers should still be a little doughy.
 Don’t worry, they’ll finish baking as they cool on the sheet pan!